teksi/wastewater/docs/en/user-guide/editing/editing.rst

 Demo project
 ------------

-* Make sure you have imported the demo project with pgAdminIII (see the :ref:`database-initialization` chapter)
+* Make sure you have imported the demo project with pgAdmin (see the :ref:`database-initialization` chapter)
 * Open the demo project by going to the main menu and press **Project** --> **Open**  or by pressing ``CTRL``
   + ``O`` at the same time.